 Phone: (360) 650 – 7487 Email: firstname.lastname@example.org

 McKenzie is in charge of all student relations and registration processes.
 As such, she is the primary contact for all current and prospective program participants, and runs the TVR Institute newsletter and website.
-She is a Choctaw descendant, and is honored to work with tribal communities in the vocational rehabilitation domain.
-She received her BA in Linguistics, as well as a Teaching English to Speakers of Other Langauges (TESOL) certificate, from Western Washington University.
-In her free time, McKenzie enjoys traveling abroad, cooking, and photography, as well as getting outside and exploring the beautiful Pacific Northwest.
+She is honored to work with tribal communities in both the vocational rehabilitation and educational domains.
+She received her BA in Linguistics, as well as a TESOL certificate, from Western Washington University, and is currently pursuing a MA in Applied Linguistics.
+In her free time, McKenzie enjoys traveling abroad, cooking, and reading.

 Phone: (360) 392 – 4317 Email: email@example.com